 Earlier this year, I did something I should have done years before – I bought another term life insurance policy to add to the coverage we already had.
 I’ve had life insurance since I was 25 years old, but our needs have changed and I was starting to feel insecure.
-I was child-free when I purchased our first policy, after all.
-Now, more than a decade later, I’m 37 with two young kids and a lot more responsibilities.
-I earn more money now, too, which means I need a larger policy to replace my income.
+I earn more money now, and I have two children, which means I need a larger policy to replace my income.

-The craziest part about buying life insurance is just how easy it’s become.
-Where you once had to schlep into an insurance office or multiple offices if you wanted multiple quotes, you can now complete the entire process online.
+The craziest part about buying term life insurance is just how easy it’s become.
 The policy I purchased through Haven Life was also the type that doesn’t require a medical exam – a perk you may qualify for if you’re of average weight and in excellent health.

 Before I purchased this term policy, however, I was contacted by an insurance agent who wanted to sell me a different kind of life insurance – whole life.
 Where term life insurance only lasts for the term you select upfront (for this policy, 20 years), whole life insurance is set up to offer a death benefit no matter how old you become.

 I instantly balked at the idea of buying whole life, and for more reasons than one.
 Here’s why I would never buy whole life insurance, and why term life insurance policies suit our family just fine:

 #1: Whole life insurance can be absurdly expensive.

 When someone contacted me about buying whole life insurance, I instantly shut them down.
 I thought it was peculiar they suggested I buy whole life insurance without knowing anything about our finances or the type of coverage we might need anyway, so I didn’t let them bombard me with their entire sales pitch.